-Please enjoy it – it is free for your use.
+Please enjoy it, it is free for your use.
 You are also welcome to share it with any friends who are trying to make sense of their thyroid labs.

-You may know that normal ranges are helpful but they are not the same as optimal.
+Normal ranges are helpful but they are not the same as optimal.
 There is more to it than that since optimal ranges are not the same for all people.

 Today you can take it a step further and find your own optimal ranges.